ItzFireable/mania2fnf/README.md

 - Install node.js (https://nodejs.org/en/)
 - Clone the repository
 - ~~Run npm install~~ no longer required due to custom release of osu!parser
-- Run node index.js with the .osu file as an argument (file path, NOT THE FILE)
+- Run node index.js with the .osu file as an argument (required) and a song name to replace in files (optional, defaults to Whitty's Ballistic)
-- ^ ``node index.js "filepath/song.osu"*required "song name"*optional``
+- ^ ``node index.js "filepath/song.osu" "song name"``
 - Enjoy the outcome.

-By default, it replaces Whitty's Ballistic.
-This will be changed soon.

 ## YOU WILL NEED TO CONVERT THE AUDIO YOURSELF, THIS IS ONLY FOR .OSU FILES